 - 9. Districts must contact one of the SUNY/CUNY teacher preparation programs listed on the document on the left side of the page that supplies the largest number of the district's new teachers to request advice on innovative uses and best practices at the intersection of pedagogy and educational technology. - ☑ By checking this box, you certify that you have contacted the SUNY/CUNY teacher preparation program that supplies the largest number of your new teachers to request advice on these issues. - 9a.
 Please enter the name of the SUNY or CUNY Institution that you contacted.
-SUNY Oneonta - 9b.
+Buffalo State College - 9b.
 Enter the primary Institution phone number.
-607-436-2541 - 9c.
-Enter the name of the contact person with whom you consulted and/or will be collaborating with on innovative uses of technology and best practices.